Mitigating the effect of the population model uncertainty on the strong lensing Bayes factor using nonparametric methods: Odds Ratio derivation

 where $p(\btu|\ho)$and $p(\bteff|\ho) $ are the priors used for $\btu$and $\bteff$ in parameter estimation.
 Here, we can use Bayes' theorem to write the product of the posterior and the evidence as

 We apply Eq.[\ref{eq:Bayes theorem}] on Eq.[\ref{eq:hl evidence}] to replace the first two terms in the integral and it gives:

 Notice that we assumed the signals are not overlapping and the parameter estimations are not correlated for different events.
-Therefore, we can write it as:
+Therefore, we can write it as

 And we expect $\btu^{(i)}$ to be the same across $N$ events under the lensing hypothesis.
-Therefore, we have $(N-1)$ Dirac-delta distribution to reduce the dimension of the integral:
+Therefore, we have $(N-1)$ Dirac-delta distribution to reduce the dimension of the integral

-where $p(\bd | \ho)$ is the evidence from \textbf{Bilby}, the first two terms of nominator in $\langle ... \rangle$ are the population prior, followed by the event posteriors from \textbf{Bilby}.
-And the denominator is the \textbf{Bilby} prior.
+where $p(\bd | \ho)$ is the evidence, the first two terms of the nominator are the population prior, followed by the event posteriors.
+The denominator is the prior used in the parameter estimation.

 We can do the same on the unlensed hypothesis,